warezit/zitCraft-3-Redemption-Reimagined/README.md

 ### Key Features

--   A Second Chance: **zitCraft 3: Redemption Reimagined** is more than just a modpack; it's a testament to the power of redemption.
+-   **A Second Chance**: **zitCraft 3: Redemption Reimagined** is more than just a modpack; it's a testament to the power of redemption.
 Rediscover the joy of Minecraft with a meticulously crafted collection of mods that breathe new life into the game.
--   Themes of Redemption: From the depths of forgotten dungeons to the soaring heights of rebuilt civilizations, every aspect of **zitCraft 3: Redemption Reimagined** resonates with the theme of redemption.
+-   **Themes of Redemption**: From the depths of forgotten dungeons to the soaring heights of rebuilt civilizations, every aspect of **zitCraft 3: Redemption Reimagined** resonates with the theme of redemption.
 Unearth lost treasures, restore ancient relics, and witness the transformation of a world once in disarray.
--   Forging New Paths: This time, the journey is different.
+-   **Forging New Paths**: This time, the journey is different.
 The challenges you faced in 2015 are but echoes of the past.
 In **zitCraft 3: Redemption Reimagined**, you'll navigate a world that has been redefined, offering fresh trials and triumphs for both new and returning players.
--   Community-Driven Renaissance: Your return marks a new chapter in the zitCraft legacy.
+-   **Community-Driven Renaissance**: Your return marks a new chapter in the zitCraft legacy.
 Share your insights, suggestions, and experiences as we collectively breathe life back into this world of redemption.

 ### Rediscover, Rebuild, and Redeem